mit-pdos/fscq/pldi-supplement/README.md

 has a proven specification, but is currently unused in FSCQ.
 Hashing is used in this version of FSCQ to implement an efficient logging protocol.

-As described in section 3.1, control flow is implemented using Gallina.
-We define an `If` combinator in `BasicProg.v` (primarily for better syntax and proof automation) as well as two loops, `For` for iterating over natural numbers and `ForEach` for iterating over lists.
+As described in Section 3.1, control flow is implemented using Gallina.
+We define an `If` combinator in `BasicProg.v` (primarily for better syntax and proof automation) as well as two loops, `For` for iterating over natural numbers (corresponding to the ForN loop used in the example in Figure 10) and `ForEach` for iterating over lists.

 ### Section 3.2: Operational Semantics